 An Enterprise Resource Planning (ERP) software package is a set of applications that integrate information and processes across the several business functions of the enterprise.
-20,0% of enterprises that used computers said that they had an ERP software package to share information on sales and purchases with other internal functional areas of the enterprise, during January 2008.
+16,7% of enterprises that used computers said that they had an ERP software package to share information on sales and purchases with other internal functional areas of the enterprise, during January 2009.
+ERP software package is most common in large enterprises that used computers, with percentage 58,3%.

-Among enterprises using computers 20,5% had a CRM (Customer Relationship Management) software application for managing information about clients, either to capture, store and make available to other business functions the information about clients, or to make analysis of the information about clients for marketing purposes.
-Transport, Storage and Communication, Hotels and Real Estate, Renting and Business Activities enterprises had the highest percentage of having a CRM (37,3%, 26,8% and 26,2% respectively).
-The CRM software application was not very common in Manufacturing and Construction enterprises (16,0% and 10,4% respectively).
+Among enterprises using computers 20,4% had a CRM (Customer Relationship Management) software application for managing information about clients, either to capture, store and make available to other business functions the information about clients, or to make analysis of the information about clients for marketing purposes.
+Hotels and Real Estate, Transport, Storage and Communication, Renting and Business Activities enterprises had the highest percentage of having a CRM (42,3%, 32,8% and 29,4% respectively).
+The CRM software application was not very common in Construction enterprises (10,9%).